mmottl/ocaml-makefile/README.md

 >
 > It is sometimes more convenient to link all C-object files into a
 > single C-library.
 Then you have to override the automatic link flags
-> of your library using `-noautolink` and add another linkflag that
+> of your library using `-noautolink` and add another link flag that
 > links in your C-library explicitly.

-Concerning maintainance:
+Concerning maintenance:

   * `make clean` removes all (all!) automatically generated files.
     So again, make sure your variables are ok!